UVic offers counselling after bus crash that killed 2 students

-University students killed in Vancouver Island bus crash were from Manitoba, U.S.
+University students killed in Vancouver Island bus crash were from Manitoba, Iowa

-A damaged bus is towed following a fatal mid-Island crash on Friday, Sept.
-13, 2019.

 Published Monday, September 16, 2019 9:19AM PDT